Accelerynt-Security/Guardicore-ThreatIntel/README.md

 This process will not need to be repeated for the right hand branch.

 # Developer's Note:
-The branching for the same outer loops is necessary because not all Guardicore domains and ips are in a format Microsoft Graph will accept as valid.
+The branching for the same outer loops is necessary because not all Guardicore domains and IPs are in a format Microsoft Graph will accept as valid.
-The branching allows a domain name and it's associated ips to be ingested separately.
+The branching allows a domain name and its associated IPs to be ingested separately.
-This way, an invalid domain name will not negate its associated valid ip addresses, or vice versa.
+This way, an invalid domain name will not negate its associated valid IP addresses, or vice versa.

 For any technical questions, please contact info@arbalasystems.com.